 Devon Gilfillian Puts His Love Of Nigerian Psychedelic Rock Into 'Get Out And Get It'

-Devon Gilfillian's is very excited to be talking about the release of the first single from his forthcoming debut album on the phone.
+Devon Gilfillian is very excited to be talking about the release of the first single from his forthcoming debut album on the phone.
 However, he's still pretty hyped from singing The National Anthem at the Southeastern Conference basketball game between LSU and Florida the morning of our talk.
 He's been in this spot before.
 Gilfillian last sang The National Anthem to kick off the 2018 NFL draft.

 "I played it straight," Gillfilian he says, moving on quickly to the track. "'Get Out And Get It,' was definitely influenced by my falling in love with Afrobeat," he says.